Project370: The Plan

 Project370 is not a tiny group of internet forum-potatoes mucking about with things which, in the views of some politicians, are best left to governments.

 Firstly, it is a formally registered and accountable charity.
-Doing this was a costly exercise but, in the view of the participants, a vital step to ensure accountability.
+Doing this first was a vital step to ensure accountability.

 Furthermore, the world simply must find answers so that the aviation industry can prevent this loss from happening again.
 This will be to the benefit of all humankind.

 The volunteers are each uniquely skilled in their careers.
 Currently we have a group of volunteers that includes aviation accident investigators with deep sea airliner accident experience, avionics experts, remote sensing professionals, oceanographers, pilots, aerodynamic experts, statisticians, aviation journalists and deep-sea survey professionals.